JonasGLund99/JonasGLund99/README.md

 # Hi there, I'm Jonas Geertsen Lund 👋

-## I'm a Student at Aalborg University & Associate Consultannt @ Delegate! 📚
+## I'm a Student at Aalborg University & Associate Consultant @ Delegate! 📚

 - 🌱 I’m currently studying Software on the 7th Semester at Aalborg University, Denmark